Contact our corporate or local offices directly.

 Individual parameter-level changes for a component instance will be shown only if the Full Replace option is disabled and the Parameters option is enabled in the Actions region of the page.
 If you want to browse individual parameter changes proposed by the update, click the Parameter Changes button.
 The Select Parameter Changes dialog will open, summarizing the parameter changes for those component instances with a parameter update action enabled.
 In the illustration below, notice that component instances C1, C3, C7, and C10 have their parameter update action disabled, and therefore, do not appear in the dialog.

 As with the Update Parameters From Database tool, the dialog will list all mapped parameters for those component instances linked to an external database.
 In addition, all parameters found in the placed component instances involved in the parameter update will also be listed.
 This is a key difference when accessing the Select Parameter Changes dialog between these two update tools.

 Again, the dialog shows proposed changes to be made in order to bring the parameters of the placed components back into sync with those for the components in the relevant source library or database.
 The proposed updates are in accordance with the update actions defined in:

 Parameter differences are highlighted by the use of a unique icon inserted in the relevant cell.
-See the next section for a full listing of all possible cell states.
+See the next section (Parameter Update States) for a full listing of all possible cell states.